techthoughts2/Catesta/docs/catesta_cicd/Catesta-Azure.md

 ## Synopsis

-Scaffolds a new PowerShell module project intended for CI/CD workflow using [Azure Pipelines](https://azure.microsoft.com/services/devops/).
+Scaffolds a new PowerShell module or vault project intended for CI/CD workflow using [Azure Pipelines](https://azure.microsoft.com/services/devops/).

 ## Getting Started